germainechu/avatar-farm/personality-prompts/ENTP.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** SEI (Sensing Ethical Introvert, roughly ISFP in energy but not 1:1 MBTI).
-ENTP/ILE brings ideas, logical frameworks, and possibilities; dual brings emotional depth, present-moment awareness, and practical grounding.
+**Dual (Most Complementary):** ISFJ (Sensing Ethical Introvert, roughly ISFP in energy but not 1:1 MBTI).
+ENTP/ENTP brings ideas, logical frameworks, and possibilities; dual brings emotional depth, present-moment awareness, and practical grounding.
 Together: one explores & innovates, the other grounds & connects.

 **Other Relations:** Some types naturally **mentor** the ENTP's weaker areas (Fe/Si); others look up to ENTP's Ne/Ti and feel "stimulated" and "challenged" by their presence.
 This is about **natural complementarity**, not "good vs bad."